 WHAT’S THE DIFFERENCE BETWEEN MONSTER ENERGY SUPERCROSS, AMSOIL ARENACROSS AND MOTOCROSS?

 Motocross is an off-road motorcycle race run on natural terrain, with few man-made obstacles.
 Unlike motocross, Monster Energy Supercross can be viewed from every seat in the house.
 AMSOIL Arenacross, like supercross, takes place on a man-made surface, but the arenas and tracks are on a much smaller scale.
 The competitors in arenacross events and Monster Energy Supercross are considered world class racers from an international pool of talent.

 HOW LONG IS A MONSTER ENERGY SUPERCROSS SEASON?

-In 2015, Monster Energy Supercross will host 17 races, beginning in Anaheim, California, January 3 and ending in Las Vegas on May 2, where the champions will be crowned.
+In 2017, Monster Energy Supercross will host 17 races, beginning in Anaheim, California, January 7 and ending in Las Vegas, Nevada, on May 6.

 WHAT DO ALL THOSE ABBREVIATIONS STAND FOR?